learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-06-07-docker-swarm.md

  2. Run a command to start Swarm.
  3. Run a command to join the cluster on each host where the Docker Engine is running.

 Each swarm node will run a swarm node agent.
-You can create a swarm cluster:
+You can create a swarm cluster by typing:

     $ docker run --rm swarm create

 This will return a unique cluster id, that you need to start the Swarm agent on a node.
-As a next step you need to log into each node and

- 1. To ensure that the docker remote API is available over TCP for the Swarm Manager, start the docker daemon:
+The next steps require a login into each node.
+Firstyl you need to ensure that the docker remote API is available over TCP for the Swarm Manager, so you start the docker daemon:

 	$ docker -H tcp://0.0.0.0:2375 -d

- 2. Register the Swarm agents, replace <node_ip> and <cluster_id> with your correct settings:
+Secondly you need to register the Swarm agents.
+Replace <node_ip> and <cluster_id> with your correct settings:

 	docker run -d swarm join --addr=<node_ip:2375> token://<cluster_id>

- 3. Start the Swarm manager on any machine with:
+And as a last step you start the Swarm manager on any machine with:

 	docker run -d -p <swarm_port>:2375 swarm manage token://<cluster_id>